Eldoir/XInput/README.md

 	void OnDestroy()
 	{
-		X360.onButtonPressed -= OnButtonPressed; // We're about to be destroyed, we don't need to listen to the event anymore }
+		X360.onButtonPressed -= OnButtonPressed; // We don't need to listen to the event anymore }
 }
 ```